Snowflake, the White Gorilla

-Snowflake, the White Gorilla (Floquet de Neu, Copito de Nieve) is a 2011 Spanish live action/computer-animated adventure film directed by Andrés G. Schaer.
+Snowflake, the White Gorilla (Floquet de Neu, Copito de Nieve) is a 2011 Spanish live action/animated adventure film directed by Andrés G. Schaer.
 The film depicts the fictional childhood of the white gorilla Snowflake.

 An English dub with an unknown cast was released.
 In United States, the film was released on September 1, 2013 with another English dub of the film that stars David Spade, Ariana Grande, Jennette McCurdy, Nathan Kress, Dallas Lovato, Keith David, and Christopher Lloyd.
 It was produced by Grindstone Entertainment Group and distributed by Lionsgate Home Entertainment.
 The original Spanish version of the film portrays Snowflake as a male gorilla, while the English dub makes the character a female gorilla.

-Synopsis

-In 1966, Snowflake is the only white gorilla in the world, and the main attraction at the zoo.
-Children love him/her, but he/she's different from other gorillas.
-With the help of Ailur, an eccentric red panda, Snowflake plans a secret mission to sneak out of the zoo, venturing into the dangerous city in order to find a witch to help her become a "normal" gorilla.
-Will Snowflake find the cure he/she's looking for, or realize that there's something more important than fitting in?